 For those who are women who want to make it to the film industry, watch Boys Don’t Cry as a guide to help you conceive your own pet projects in terms of constructing a narrative, characters, setting etc. I hope Kim gets back on track after the Carrie remake earned mixed reception.

 Kimberly Pierce if you’re reading this, I respect you for making this film, I fully understand the meaning on why you want to make Boys Don’t Cry as your directorial debut.
-Upon watching this movie for the first time, I respect your sexuality as I’m neutral towards The Gay Community and your film changed my perception towards gay people.
+Upon watching this movie for the first time, I respect your sexuality as I’m supportive towards The LGBT Community and your film changed my perception towards LGBT individuals.
+Thank you for realize we’re all human beings, regardless of race, religion, sexuality, gender and groups.

-Kim if you want to get back on the saddle, I suggest other possible reasons projects that could possibly suit well such as a Black Widow solo movie based on Scarlet Johansson’s character in The Avengers, a Batgirl film or something that interests you.
+Kim if you want to get back on the saddle, I suggest other possible projects that could possibly suit well like a Batgirl film or something that interests you.